EU NGT Regulation: Final Steps Toward a Differentiated Framework

 Q: What are New Genomic Techniques (NGTs)?

 A: New Genomic Techniques (NGTs) are biotechnological methods developed after 2001 that can modify an organism's genetic material in ways that do not necessarily involve introducing foreign DNA.
 The most well-known NGT is CRISPR-Cas9 gene editing.
-Other techniques include TALENs, meganucleases, and cisgenesis.
-Under EU Regulation 2024/903, NGTs are distinguished from traditional GMOs by their potential to produce changes that could also occur through conventional breeding or natural processes.
+Other techniques include TALENs, meganucleases, oligonucleotide-directed mutagenesis (ODM), and cisgenesis.
+Under the new EU Regulation, NGTs will be distinguished from traditional GMOs by their potential to produce changes that could also occur through conventional breeding or natural processes.

 Q: What is the difference between NGT 1 and NGT 2 plants?

-A: EU Regulation 2024/903 establishes two categories.
+A: The new EU Regulation will establish two categories.
 NGT 1 plants are those that could have been produced by conventional breeding — they contain modifications equivalent to what could occur naturally or through traditional techniques.
 They are exempt from GMO authorisation requirements.
 NGT 2 plants contain more complex genetic modifications and follow a streamlined but distinct authorisation procedure compared to traditional GMOs, with new labelling requirements.

 Q: Does the NGT Regulation apply to animals and microorganisms?

-A: EU Regulation 2024/903 currently applies only to plants intended for food, feed, or cultivation in the EU.
+A: The new EU Regulation is expected to apply only to plants intended for food, feed, or cultivation in the EU.
 Animals and microorganisms modified by NGTs remain subject to existing GMO legislation (Directive 2001/18/EC and Regulation 1829/2003).
 The European Commission has indicated that guidance for other organisms may follow.

 Q: How does the NGT Regulation affect my existing GMO authorisations?